 Creating & Selling a Music Software Company

-SoundVendor was a software synthesizer that connected to an online sample database for an unlimited sonic palette.
+SoundVendor is a software synthesizer that connects to an online sample database for an unlimited sonic palette.
 I created this company and sold it to Beatport in 2011 I received a patent for its processes in 2012.

 iTunes for Music Producers